River Fun, Unique Artisans and Rich History: Top things to do in Elora and Fergus, Ontario

 Local Brews and Spirits

 Pushing the boundaries of the distilling game, the Elora Distilling Company's hand crafted spirits are both creative and well constructed.
-Try one-of-a-kind liquors like their Amethysts Spirit (filtered through raw Ontario Amethyst), Komrad Vodka (a pure vodka made from local winter wheat) or flavourful favourites like their Maple Vodka or Experimental Batch Spicy Caesar Vodka.
+Try one-of-a-kind liquors like their Amethysts Spirit (filtered through raw Ontario Amethyst), Komrad Vodka (a pure vodka made from local winter wheat) and flavourful favourites like Maple Vodka or Experimental Batch Spicy Caesar Vodka.
 A selection of homemade mixes like strawberry basil cordial are also available for those who want to hone their mixologist skills at home.

 Local History and Heritage: The Wellington County Museum and Archives